ZPP-MURMURAS/ZPP_Murmuras/research/executorch/executorch_llama_report.md

 The [ExecuTorch repository](https://github.com/pytorch/executorch) provides examples of how to deploy Llama models on mobile devices.
 This guide offers a concise summary and highlights the most relevant parts of the repository for this project.

+# Models

+Based on my understanding, ExecuTorch allows for the deployment of any model that can be exported using `torch.export`.
+While deploying a large language model (LLM) can be challenging, the repository offers a complete framework for Llama deployment, including model export scripts and a demo application.

 # Demo App

 There is a [demo Llama application](https://github.com/pytorch/executorch/tree/main/examples/demo-apps/android/LlamaDemo) in the repository.
 Executorch supports various backends for running models, including [non-CPU backends](https://github.com/pytorch/executorch/blob/main/examples/models/llama/non_cpu_backends.md).
 I only focused on the CPU-based XNNPACK.
 I was able to build and run the application with Llama 3.2 1B QAT+LoRA model on Samsung Galaxy A25, using the instructions provided [here](https://github.com/pytorch/executorch/blob/main/examples/demo-apps/android/LlamaDemo/docs/delegates/xnnpack_README.md).
 The application also supports a multimodal text/vision model [LLaVA](https://huggingface.co/llava-hf/llava-1.5-7b-hf), however I was not able to run it, because the model generation script required more than 32 GB of RAM.